Inferring the Dynamics of the State Evolution During Quantum Annealing: Introduction

 An operator called \textit{Hamiltonian} describes the time evolution of any quantum system.
 For the D-Wave processor, the following time-dependent Hamiltonian specifies its quantum system evolution:

 In $H(s)$, the first term imposes an equal superposition of all states, i.e., such that each output bit string is equally likely.
-The actual input problem, determined by the coefficients $a_i$ and $a_{ij}$ from \eqref{eq:hamiltonian}, is encoded in the second term.
+The actual input problem, determined by the coefficients $a_i$ and $a_{ij}$ in eq.~\eqref{eq:hamiltonian}, is encoded in the second term.
 A so-called \textit{anneal path} handles how the quantum system transitions from the initial quantum state to the final one, by specifying the functions $A(s)$ and $B(s)$.
 Figure~\ref{fig:anneal_schedule} (left) displays the values of these functions for the D-Wave 2000Q machine at Los Alamos National Laboratory.
 Both functions are indexed by a parameter $s \in [0,1]$ called the \textit{anneal fraction}.
-Importantly, at the end of the anneal, we have $s=1$ and $A(s)=0$, meaning that the final Hamiltonian $H(1)$ is associated with a low-energy quantum system whose qubits' values can be measured to to get a high-quality solution of \eqref{eq:hamiltonian}.
+Importantly, at the end of the anneal, we have $s=1$ and $A(s)=0$, meaning that the final Hamiltonian $H(1)$ is associated with a low-energy quantum system whose qubits' values can be measured to to get a high-quality solution of eq.~\eqref{eq:hamiltonian}.

-The newest model of D-Wave annealers, 2000Q, gives more freedom to the user to tune some of the annealing control parameters \cite{dwave-technology}.
-Such options include a server-side spin reversal \cite{spinreversal}, pausing \cite{PowerOfPausing}, reverse annealing schedules \cite{Ohkuwa2018}, and time-dependent gain in linear biases \cite{hgainQCE}.
-Using up to $50$ points, the \textit{anneal schedule} specifies how the anneal fraction evolves from the start to the end of the anneal \cite[Figure~2.1]{TechnicalDescriptionDwave}.
+The D-Wave 2000Q annealer gives more freedom to the user to tune some of the annealing control parameters \cite{dwave-technology}.
+Such options include a server-side spin reversal \cite{spinreversal}, pausing \cite{PowerOfPausing}, reverse annealing schedules \cite{Ohkuwa2018,Venturelli2019}, time-dependent gain in linear biases \cite{hgainQCE}, or anneal offsets \cite{Lanting2017}.
+Using up to $50$ user-specified time points, the \textit{anneal schedule} specifies how the anneal fraction evolves from the start to the end of the anneal \cite[Figure~2.1]{TechnicalDescriptionDwave}.
 Previously, this feature has been used for improving the accuracy of the annealer by inserting a pause in the anneal schedule \cite{PowerOfPausing,PhysRevB.100.024302}.